Clinton-Davis/focus_fitness/README.md

 - [Figma](https://www.figma.com/) ~ A digital design and prototyping tool.
 It is a UI and UX design application that you can use to create websites, apps.
 - [Slack](https://slack.com/intl/en-ie/) ~ A workspaces allowing you to organize communications by channels for group discussions and allows for private messages to share information.
 - [Website Responsive Testing](https://responsivetesttool.com) ~ A means of testing the website or URL from different devices.
-- [Pep8online](http://pep8online.com/) ~ PEP 8 is a online Python style guide.
-It's a set of rules for how to format your Python code.
+[autopep8](https://pypi.org/project/autopep8/) ~ A tool that automatically formats Python code to conform to the PEP 8 style guide
 - [W3 Validator](https://validator.w3.org/nu/) ~ The Markup Validation Service.
 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) ~ A CSS validator checks your Cascading Style Sheets to make sure that they comply with the CSS standards set by the W3 Consortium.
 - [TinyPNG](https://tinypng.com/) ~ A smart lossy compression technique to reduce the file size of your PNG files.